 Yesteryear is already a GMA Book Club pick, a New York Times bestseller, and Anne Hathaway has secured the rights to produce and star in the film.
 The tradwife-thriller conversation is about to get very loud.
 Get ahead of it.

-8 Books Like Yesteryear Where the Perfect Wife Is the Scariest Character
+8 Books Similar to Yesteryear Where the Perfect Wife Is the Scariest Character

 1. The Stepford Wives by Ira Levin (1972)